FRA's New Midwest Regional Rail Plan

 First, it lays out a compelling vision for an network of high-speed trains that would transform travel across the Midwest.
 Second, it makes a strong case for fast, frequent trains that are coordinated and well-integrated into a network.
 While speed gets most of the spotlight when people talk about trains, frequency and coordination are key to leveraging the full power of a rail network.
 Third, it points out the urgency of regional cooperation and big-picture planning.

-The plan envisions a network that consists of of four “pillar corridors” radiating out from Chicago, with endpoints in Minneapolis-St. Paul, St. Louis, Indianapolis, and Detroit.
+The plan envisions a network that consists of several “pillar corridors” radiating out from Chicago, with endpoints in Minneapolis-St. Paul, St. Louis, Indianapolis, and Detroit.
 These corridors are the system’s backbone.
 Their real power, though, isn’t that they would move people at high speeds from point to point within each corridor.
 Their power lies in the way they would make connections much faster and easier between hundreds of cities throughout the Midwest.

 Incorporating these different lines into a single vision and coordinating them—as the Midwest Regional Rail Plan envisions—gives travelers lots of new options.